tendermint/go-amino/README.md

 > 3) | wire_type – in other words, the last three bits of the number store the
 > wire type.

-In Wire, the "type" is similarly enocded by 3 bits, called the `typ3`.
-When it appears alone in a byte, it is called a `typ3 byte`.
+In Wire, the "type" is similarly enocded by 3 bits, called the "typ3".
+When it appears alone in a byte, it is called a "typ3 byte".

-In Wire, "varint" means Protobuf's "signed varint", and "uvarint" means "varint".
+In Wire, "varint" is the Protobuf equivalent of "signed varint" aka "sint32", and "uvarint" is the equivalent of "varint" aka "int32".

 Typ3 | Meaning          | Used For
 ---- | ---------------- | --------
 0    | Varint           | bool, byte, [u]int16, and varint-[u]int[64/32]
 1    | 64-bit           | int64, uint64, float64(unsafe)
 2    | Length-prefixed  | string, bytes, raw?
-3    | Start struct     | conceptually, '{'
+3    | Struct           | struct (e.g. Protobuf message)
-4    | End struct       | conceptually, '}'; always a single byte, 0x04
+4    | Struct Term      | end of struct
 5    | 32-bit           | int32, uint32, float32(unsafe)
 6    | List             | array, slice; followed by element `<typ4-byte>`, then `<uvarint(num-items)>`
 7    | Interface        | registered concrete types; followed by `<prefix-bytes>` or `<disfix-bytes>`, then `<typ3-byte>`.

 ### Structs

 Struct fields are encoded in order, and a null/empty/zero field is represented by the absence of a field in the encoding, similar to Protobuf.
-Unlike Protobuf, in Wire, the total byte-size of a Wire encoded struct cannot be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.
+Unlike Protobuf, in Wire, the total byte-size of a Wire encoded struct cannot in general be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.

 As in Protobuf, each struct field is keyed by a uvarint with the value `(field_number << 3) | type`, where `type` is 3 bits long.

-We call those 3 bits the "typ3", and when represented as a single byte (using the least significant bits of the byte), we call it the "typ3 byte".
-For example, the typ3 byte for a "List" is 0x06.
+When the typ3 bits are represented as a single byte (using the least significant bits of the byte), we call it the "typ3 byte".
+For example, the typ3 byte for a "list" is `0x06`.

-When encoding elements of a list (Golang slice or array) in Wire, the typ3 byte isn't enough.
+In Wire, when encoding elements of a "list" (Golang slice or array), the typ3 byte isn't enough.
 Specifically, when the element type of the list is a pointer type, the element value may be nil.
 We encode the element type of this kind of list with a typ4 byte, which is like a typ3 byte, but uses the 4th least significant bit to encode the "pointer bit".
+In other words, the element typ4 byte follows the List typ3 bits--where the List typ3 bits appear as (1) the last 3 bits of a struct's field key, (2) the last 3 bits of an interface's prefix bytes, or (3) the typ4 byte of a parent list's element type declaration.

-Inner structs that are embedded in outer structs are encoded by the field typ3 "Start struct".
+Inner structs that are embedded in outer structs are encoded by the field typ3 "Struct" (e.g. `0x03`).
 (In Protobuf3, embedded messages are encoded as "Length-prefixed".
-In Wire, the "Length-prefixed" typ3 is reserved for byteslices and bytearrays.)
+In Wire, the "Length-prefixed" typ3 is only used for byteslices and bytearrays.)

 ### Lists